 The 155 km, two-day Mabuasehube Wilderness 4×4 Trail (map↑) travels one way from the Mabuasehube section on the Botswanan side to Nossob in South Africa.
 There is an obligatory overnight stop at Mosomane campsite (no facilities) along the trail.
 One group of between two and five vehicles may start each day.
 No trailers allowed, some challenging sand dunes.
 Book in advance.

 4×4 Drives to and in Kaa, Botswana

-The 80 km Kaa 4×4 Access Trail is a two-way route that runs between the Kaa entrance gate in Botswana to Kannaguass on the main gravel road 90 km north of Nossob in South Africa.
-The route is sandy but very manageable.
-Since it is an access trail, not a wilderness trail, you do not need to book the route.
+The 80 km Kaa 4×4 Access Trail is a two-way route between the Kaa entrance gate in Botswana and Kannaguass, on the main road 90 km north of Nossob, South Africa.
+The route is sandy but manageable.
+Since it’s an access trail, not a wilderness trail, you do not need to book the route.
 While convoys are recommended, single vehicles are ok.

 The 191 km Kaa Game Viewing 4×4 Trail is a two-way, lightly trafficked, bumpy loop through the northwest of the Kaa section.
 There are several basic campsites with no facilities on the route.
 One group of 2-5 vehicles may start each day.
 Book in advance.